+The development of the Camino was a major enterprise supported by influential and wealthy interests.
 The Spanish pilgrimage road to Santiago de Compostela is a journey of almost seven hundred kilometres crossing two formidable mountain ranges, the Pyrenees and the mountains of Leon as well as the flat expanse of the Castilian plain, so baking hot in the summer months.

 In the tenth and early eleventh centuries this was a barren, empty landscape, forming the frontier of Christian and Moorish Spain.
 Over time, the pilgrimage road across it was to become the spine of the medieval Christian empire.

 In the late eleventh and early twelfth centuries towns and cities on the road began to be transformed.
 Within a relatively short period of time monumental structures were erected as builders and sculptors traveled back and forth along the pilgrimage artery, creating on a prodigious scale, a series of homogeneous structures which constitute the great pilgrimage road.

 There was a potency in the very idea of this public road which drew on a range of interests and motives.
 From the time when Sancho el Mayor, ruler of Navarre, diverted the pilgrimage road from the coast towards Pamplona and Najera in the early part of the eleventh century, the route took in all the royal cities between the Pyrenees and the Atlantic coast; Jaca, Najera, Burgos, Leon as well as the royal pantheons at San Juan de la Pena, San Salvador de Leyre, Santa Maria de Najera, Las Huelgas de Burgos, Sahagun and San Isidoro de Leon.

 It’s building programme was by-product of the Reconquista, funded largely by the ransom and extortion of the Moorish principalities and an expression of the power of the dynasty Sancho bequeathed.